 I recommend downloading a handful of options to find the right one.
 It’s very common for me to think I have the right song when I find it, but when I start editing, it just isn’t working.
 If you have another couple of options to swap in, it can make your song-choice process more efficient.

-Before you make the final render, be sure to adjust your song’s volume levels to make sure you can still clearly hear dialogue (if applicable) or ambient sound.
+Before you make the final render and post it to your website or social network, be sure to adjust your song’s volume levels to make sure you can still clearly hear the dialogue (if applicable) or ambient sound.

-Personally, I love the challenge of finding the right music for corporate video.
-Every day, we help our clients find songs that match the tone they’re looking to strike with their projects.
+Personally, I love the challenge of finding the right music for corporate videos.
+Every day, Gillespie Productions help our clients find songs that match the tone they’re looking to strike with their projects.